trustoverip/tswg-tsp-specification/spec/spec.md

 - Step 5: Verify the `TSP_Signature`.
 - Step 6: Decrypt the `Confidential_Payload_Ciphertext`.
 - Step 7: If the PKAE variant requires, retrieve the sender VID from the decrypted payload plaintext and verify that it matches `VID_sndr`.
-- Step 8: Process the rest of control fields.
+- Step 8: Process the rest of the control fields.
 - Step 9: Return the payload to the upper layer application.

 ### Out of Band Introductions

-Before an endpoint `A` can send the first TSP message to another endpoint `B`, it must somehow discover at least one VID that belongs to `B`.
-If they also wish to utilize the Routed Mode, as specified in [Section 5](#routed-messages-through-intermediaries), then additional VIDs may also be needed before the first TSP routed message can be sent.
-We call any such method that could help the endpoints discover such prerequisite information an Out of Band Introduction (OOBI).
+Before an endpoint `A` can send the first TSP message to another endpoint `B` it must somehow discover at least one VID that belongs to `B`.
+If A also wishes to utilize Routed Mode, as specified in [Section 5](#routed-messages-through-intermediaries), then additional VIDs may also be needed before the first TSP routed message can be sent.
+We call any such method that helps the endpoints discover such prerequisite information an [[ref:Out of Band Introduction]].
 There may be many such OOBI methods.
-Detailed specifications of OOBI methods are out of scope.
+Detailed specifications of OOBI methods are out of scope for this specification.

-For the purpose of TSP, information obtained from OOBI methods must not be assumed authentic, confidential or private, although mechanisms to remedy such vulnerabilities should be adopted whenever possible.
+For the purpose of TSP, information obtained from OOBI methods must not be assumed authentic, confidential, or private, although vierification and security mechanisms to remedy such vulnerabilities should be adopted whenever possible.
 TSP implementations must handle all cases where the OOBI information is not what it appears.

-Because TSP relationships can be highly authentic, confidential and potentially more private with respect to metadata, they can be used for the purpose of passing VID information for forming new relationships.
-Details of such procedures used for introductions are specified in Section [Control Payloads](#control-payload-fields).
+Because TSP relationships can be highly authentic, confidential, and potentially provide more privacy with respect to metadata than OOBIs, they can be used for the purpose of passing VID information for forming new relationships.
+Details of such procedures that can be used for such introductions are specified in Section [Control Payloads](#control-payload-fields).

 ## Nested Messages
 When TSP sender `A` dispatches a TSP Message with confidential payload intended for receiver `B`, the observable data structure for any third party not involved in the message exchange between `A` and `B` appears as: